ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-points-of-interest/index.md

 };
 </snippet>

-## Column Sparkline Special Points
+## Column Sparkline Points of Interest

 The formatter callback function for column sparkline applies to the individual columns.

-The formatter will receieve the following input:
+The formatter will receive the following input:

 ```ts
 export interface ColumnFormatterParams {